 Editor’s note: We want to thank Tami Mosser of The Daily Record for a wonderful story about our event.
 The event was successful.
-The ministry team is preparing to offer a couples Bible study beginning March 25.
-You can learn more about it here.
+The ministry team is preparing a series of events for 2018.
+We will have more information soon.

 WOOSTER — John and Jackie Drake met while both were students at Penn State University.